 Hardcover: Amazon only

 KDP hardcover is available in the US, UK, DE, FR, IT, ES, JP, and AU Amazon marketplaces.
 It is not available in Canada (you can sell to Canadian customers through Amazon.com with higher shipping costs, but there is no Amazon.ca hardcover fulfillment).
 It does not route through Expanded Distribution.
-If a library or bookstore wants your hardcover, they can only buy from Amazon at retail — which they rarely do.
+If a library or bookstore wants your hardcover, they can only buy from Amazon at retail, which they rarely do.

 For authors who care about library and indie bookstore reach, the standard move is: publish paperback on KDP with Expanded Distribution, then publish hardcover on IngramSpark (which does route to libraries and bookstores).
+This requires a separate ISBN and a $49 IngramSpark setup fee (often free during their periodic promos).

 KDP hardcover supports five trim sizes as of 2026:

-- 5.5 x 8.5 — compact fiction, novellas, gift books
+- 5.5 x 8.5 - compact fiction, novellas, gift books, poetry

 - 6 x 9 - the default for most fiction and non-fiction